 It is always good to buy travel insurance that will cover any cancellations you may want to make when choosing a non-flexible rate or when having to prepay your room reservation.

-You really don’t want to wind up in a situation where 12 days before your trip to Queenstown something out of your control happens – for example, your mother died – so that you are unable to travel to Queenstown, and you also lose $875 or more, because you did not cancel your reservation 14 days in advance.
+You don’t really want to wind up in a situation where 12 days before your trip to Queenstown something out of your control happens – for example, your mother dies – so that you are unable to travel to Queenstown, and you also lose $875 or more because you did not cancel your reservation 14 days in advance.
 That would be twice as much grief you would have to deal with.

 If you want to spend your money on doing fun things such as tours, activities, and food rather than on staying at a luxurious hotel in Queenstown, you may want to look into hotels or motels that are clean and offer only basic amenities.

 You may also want to try visiting Queenstown during the off season rather than the peak season when accommodation prices go through the roof.

 2. The purpose of your visit to Queenstown